laurentiu-miu/collector/README.md

 Scale the application with same applicationId but not more then the number of partitions.
 * Self healing with readiness and liveness probes
 * Availability - Depending on the replication factor of cassandra and the number of pods(instances of the application) this app can become highly available.
+* Performance - complicated topic depends on the number of cassandra and application nodes
 * Improve tasting
 * Monitoring with micrometer